 Brings down logistical costs

 The hub and spoke delivery model is cost-effective for supply chain enterprises in a number of ways.
-Taking the most efficient routes not only speeds up last-mile deliveries, but it also saves fuel costs dramatically due to the lesser miles traveled.
-The hub and spoke system also limits the number of distribution centers within a city, leading to reduced cost of inventory management as well.
+Taking the most efficient routing not only speeds up last-mile deliveries but also saves fuel costs dramatically due to the lesser miles traveled.
+The hub and spoke system also limit the number of distribution centers within a city, leading to reduced cost of inventory management as well.

 Is a Hub and Spoke model ideal for your supply chain?